Safeguarding

 Reporting a Concern

-If you have a concern that a child is being harmed or at risk of harm or you receive a disclosure (intentionally or unintentionally) you must contact either the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead in school to report a concern.
+Please refer to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead to report a concern.
 Details of who to contact are below:

 Designated Safeguarding Lead: